 It is crucial for the Mexicans to reduce the level of obesity because of it detrimental to the health of the people and a cause of many other chronic diseases.

 How to Resolve Obesity

-The most promising obesity treatments to conquer obesity typically is weight-loss surgery otherwise known as bariatric surgery.
+The most promising obesity treatments in Mexico to conquer obesity typically is weight-loss surgery otherwise known as bariatric surgery.